Engine

 Register Callback

-int register_callback(const __Internal_CallbackFn@ fn, int every_ms, int data_index)
+int register_callback(const __Internal_CallbackFn@ fn, int every_ms, int data_index, bool render_on_top = false)

 Registers a new recurring callback function.
 The engine launches a lightweight thread that periodically invokes your callback, passing both its unique ID and the data_index you supplied.